 Skip to main content

-Argument validators ensure that queries, mutations, and actions are called with the correct types of arguments.
+Argument and return value validators ensure that queries, mutations, and actions are called with the correct types of arguments and return the expected types of return values.

 This is important for security!
 Without argument validation, a malicious user can call your public functions with unexpected arguments and cause surprising results.
 TypeScript alone won't help because TypeScript types aren't present at runtime.
 We recommend adding argument validation for all public functions in production apps.
 For non-public functions that are not called by clients, we recommend internal functions and optionally validation.